haskell/lsp/README.md

 ```

 Whilst `Reactor.hs` shows how a reactor design can be used to handle all
-requests on a single thread, such in a way that we could then execute them on
+requests on a separate thread, such in a way that we could then execute them on
 multiple threads without blocking server communication.
 They can be installed
 from source with